embroidery-space/xsp-specs/ursa/oxs.md

 You can find a practical OXS parser [here](https://github.com/embroidery-space/embroidery-studio/blob/main/src-tauri/src/core/parsers/oxs.rs).

+## Conventions

+Here are some specification conventions:

+1. All element and property names must be in [snake case](https://en.wikipedia.org/wiki/Snake_case).

+Here are common data types used in this specification:

+- `string` - Represents a sequence of characters encoded in UTF-8.
+- `integer` - Represents a whole number without a fractional component in base 10.

+  Currently, only unsigned integers are expected to be used.

+- `number` - Represents a numeric value that can be either an integer or a floating-point number.

+  Currently, only unsigned number are expected to be used.

+  Stringified floating-point numbers can contain a decimal separator (dot, `.`).
+  Only the period (`.`) is allowed as a decimal separator.

+  However, there are some software that use a comma (`,`) as a decimal separator.
+  Therefore, so it is recommended to normalize the string before parsing the value.

+  The exponential notation is not expected to be used, but it should be supported.

+- `color` - Represents a hexadecimal representation of an RGB color.
+  The color value is specified as a six-character string (`RRGGBB`) without a leading `#`.
+Each component (`RR`, `GG`, `BB`) is a two-digit hexadecimal number (`00` to `FF`) representing the red, green, and blue color channels, respectively.

+  In addition to specific color values, the special value `nil` is allowed, indicating the absence of a color.

+- `boolean` - Represents a logical value and can have one of two states: `true` or `false`.

+  Only lowercase strings are allowed.

+  However, there are some software that use uppercase strings.
+  Therefore, so it is recommended to normalize the string before parsing the value.

 ## `chart`

 The file itself begins with an encompassing element called `chart`.